chriskempson/jekyll-emoji/README.md

 ## Usage:
 - Apply the filter wherever needed e.g. {{ content | emojify }}
-- Add some emoji to your article! e.g. "Hello :wink:"
+- Add some emoji to your article! e.g. `Hello :wink:`